-- 4.4.2.2.2 Compare the DNA profile obtained from the standards with the mixture.
-When determining the contributors to a DNA mixture profile, each locus must be considered independently. - 4.4.2.2.3 Determine if the standard(s) can be excluded.
-If alleles are not present at one or more locus, then there must be a reason for NOT excluding a standard (e.g. allelic dropout and/or inhibition). - 4.4.2.2.4 If the standard(s) cannot be excluded, perform the CPE calculation using the NCSBI CPE Mixture Program. - 4.4.2.3 All alleles detected at a particular locus must be included in the CPE calculation unless there is a compelling reason to exclude the alleles. - 4.4.2.4 Intimate sample alleles may not be subtracted from a CPE calculation. - 4.4.2.5 Frequencies for the Amelogenin locus will not be computed.
-When appropriate, a statement may be made in the report reflecting the male or female origin of the forensic sample. - 4.4.2.6 If the DNA profiles from two (or more) individuals cannot be excluded from the profile and the DNA from the individuals is not present at all genetic markers, multiple CPE/CPI calculations may be preformed.
+- 4.4.2.2.3 Determine if the standard(s) can be excluded.
+If alleles are not present at one or more locus, then there must be a reason for NOT excluding a standard (e.g. allelic dropout and/or inhibition). - 4.4.2.2.4 If the standard(s) cannot be excluded, perform the CPE calculation using the NCSBI CPE Mixture Program. - 4.4.2.3 All alleles detected at a particular locus must be included in the CPE calculation unless there is a compelling reason to exclude the alleles. - 4.4.2.4 Intimate sample alleles may not be subtracted from a CPE calculation. - 4.4.2.5 Frequencies for the Amelogenin locus will not be computed. - 4.4.2.6 If the DNA profiles from two (or more) individuals cannot be excluded from the profile and the DNA from the individuals is not present at all genetic markers, multiple CPE/CPI calculations may be performed.
 When performing statistics to determine the probability of an individual being included in a mixture, only the genetic markers where that individual CANNOT be excluded shall be used in the CPE calculations. - 4.4.2.7 CPE on minor components: If a DNA profile from an evidentiary sample is a mixture of contributors whose genotypes can be separated based on allele intensities and a major profile discerned, the report must state that a major profile is evident.
-In this case, a statistic for the major DNA profile may be calculated using the product rule (i.e. multiplication across loci).
-When a Major DNA profile and an obvious DNA minor profile are present, a CPE statistic may be reported for the minor DNA profile.
+In this case, a statistic for the major DNA profile may be calculated using Random Match Probabilities.
+When a Major

+DNA profile and an obvious DNA minor profile are present, a CPE statistic may be reported for the minor DNA profile.